ArtemGontar/agentsgang-landing/legal/terms_and_conditions.md

 ## 7. Intellectual Property

-We own all right, title, and interest in and to the ProtoHive platform and our services, including all associated intellectual property rights.
+We own all right, title, and interest in and to the AgentsGang platform and our services, including all associated intellectual property rights.
 You are granted a limited, non-exclusive, revocable license to use our services as prescribed in these Terms.

 ## 8. Disclaimers and Limitation of Liability